Shifa0123/Shifa-task-3/README.md

 -   `task3_queries.sql` -- All SQL queries (SELECT, JOIN, GROUP BY, subqueries, views, indexing)
--   `screenshots/` -- Add your output screenshots here
+-   `screenshots/` -- output screenshots
 -   `README.md` -- Explanation of the task and how to run it

 ## 🧠 Task Objective